mikedlowis-prototypes/editor/docs/tide.1.md

-# xedit -- a text editor inspired by acme(1) from Plan 9 and Inferno
+# tide -- a text editor inspired by acme(1) from Plan 9 and Inferno

 ## SYNOPSIS

-`xedit` [_file_...]
+`tide` [_file_...]

 ## DESCRIPTION

-`xedit` is a text editor inspired by the Acme editor from the Plan 9 and Inferno operating systems.
-Unlike Acme, `xedit` is a single window, single file editor.
+`tide` is a text editor inspired by the Acme editor from the Plan 9 and Inferno operating systems.
+Unlike Acme, `tide` is a single window, single file editor.
 Instead of baking a window manager into the editor, this job is relegated to an X11 window manager.
-It is recommended that `xedit` be used with a tiling window manager such as dwm(1) or spectrwm(1).
+It is recommended that `tide` be used with a tiling window manager such as dwm(1) or spectrwm(1).
 These window managers will make dealing with multiple windows much easier and more efficient.

 ### Windows

-`xedit` windows are divided into four basic regions: a one-line status, an expanding tags region, a main content region and an adjacent scroll region.
+`tide` windows are divided into four basic regions: a one-line status, an expanding tags region, a main content region and an adjacent scroll region.
 The status region contains a set of symbolic flags indicating the current state of the editor followed by the path of the file being edited.
 The tags region acts